voodoos/opam-repository-mingw/depext-cygwin/index.markdown

 ## Usage

-Now you can use `opam depext` as usual.
+Now you can use `opam depext` in the same way as under linux.
 The following command for example will install [OCaml-Top](https://www.typerex.org/ocaml-top.html) including all dependencies (gtk2, gtksourceview, etc.):